 |4.||Canon T7||Y||mono / mono||-||-||mini||2.0||Y||Y||-|

 |5.||Canon SL2||Y||stereo / mono||Y||-||mini||2.0||Y||Y||Y|

 |13.||Canon T3i||Y||mono / mono||Y||-||mini||2.0||-||-||-|

 |17.||Leica M Typ 240||Y||stereo / mono||-||-||-||2.0||-||-||-|

 It is notable that the 77D offers wifi support, while the M Typ 262 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The 77D is a recent model that features in the current product line-up of Canon.
-In contrast, the M Typ 262 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M Typ 262 was succeeded by the Leica M10.
+Both the 77D and the M Typ 262 have been discontinued, but can regularly be found used on ebay.
+The M Typ 262 was replaced by the Leica M10, while the 77D does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.